-This new law is the first expansion of the National Highway Traffic Safety Administration’s (NHTSA) authority over safety recalls since the agency’s start in the 1960s.
+This recent law is the first expansion of the National Highway Traffic Safety Administration’s (NHTSA) authority over safety recalls since the agency’s start in the 1960s.
 Now the NHTSA can issue fines and other sanctions to help prevent tragedies caused by defective vehicles.

-Most players in the rental car industry, including Enterprise, Hertz, Avis, Dollar-Thrifty, Alamo, National, and the American Car Rental Association, helped persuade lawmakers to vote in favor of the act.
+Most players in the car rental industry, including Enterprise, Hertz, Avis, Dollar-Thrifty, Alamo, National, and the American Car Rental Association, helped persuade lawmakers to vote in favor of the act.
 They worked with representatives of the Consumers for Auto Reliability and Safety and other supporters to pass the new law.
 General Motors and Honda also supported the bill, unlike other major auto manufacturers.